14.2 Robust Portfolio Optimization

 Figure 14.2 shows the sensitivity of a robust portfolio under an ellipsoidal uncertainty set for the mean vector \(\bmu\) over six different realizations of the estimation error.
 Compared to Figure 14.1, it is clearly more stable and less sensitive.
 Many other variations in the robust formulation can be similarly considered with similar results.

 Figure 14.3 shows the empirical distribution of the achieved mean–variance objective, as well as the Sharpe ratio, calculated over 1,000 Monte Carlo noisy observations.
-We can see that the robust designs avoid the worst-case realizations (left tail in the distributions) at the expense of not achieving the best-case realizations (right tail); thus, they are more stable and robust as expected.
+We can see that the robust designs avoid the worst-case realizations (the left tail in the distributions) at the expense of not achieving the best-case realizations (the right tail); thus, they are more stable and robust as expected.

 Figure 14.4 shows the cumulative return and drawdown of the naive and robust mean–variance portfolios for an illustrative backtest.
-We can observe how the robust portfolios seem to be more robust indeed.
+We can observe how the robust portfolios do indeed seem to be more robust.
 However, this is just a single backtest and more exhaustive multiple backtest are necessary.

-Finally, multiple backtests are conducted for 200 realizations of 50 randomly chosen stocks from the S&P 500 during random periods along 2015-2020.
-Figure 14.5 shows the results in terms of Sharpe ratio and drawdown, confirming that the robust portfolios are superior to the naive portfolio.
+Finally, multiple backtests are conducted for 200 realizations of 50 randomly chosen stocks from the S&P 500 from random periods during 2015–2020.
+Figure 14.5 shows the results in terms of the Sharpe ratio and drawdown, confirming that the robust portfolios are superior to the naive portfolio.